cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

   - Smart Contracts
 ---

-# Smart Contracts 101: A Beginner's Guide using Coinbase SDK and in-game currency
+# Smart Contracts 101: A Beginner's Guide using Coinbase SDK for in-game currency agreements

 ## Introduction